davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   Nios II Function Attributes, for details.

 unused

+  .. index:: unused function attribute

-  ``unused`` function attributeThis attribute, attached to a function, means that the function is meant to be possibly unused.
+  This attribute, attached to a function, means that the function is meant to be possibly unused.
 GCC does not produce a warning for this function.

 used

+  .. index:: used function attribute

-  ``used`` function attributeThis attribute, attached to a function, means that code must be emitted for the function even if it appears that the function is not referenced.
+  This attribute, attached to a function, means that code must be emitted for the function even if it appears that the function is not referenced.
   This is useful, for example, when the function is referenced only in inline assembly.